 The Foo Fighters frontman invited a girl with cerebral palsy to attend a video shoot, did a tour performing in fans' garages, and once left a $1,000 tip.
 In 2006, when he heard two miners trapped in a collapsed mine in Australia had requested the Foos' music, Dave Grohl sent them a message offering cold beers and free concert tickets when they got out—and delivered on that promise.
 That's why he's known as the Nicest Dude in Rock.

-OK, so he's still feuding with William Shatner.
-But George Takei once appeared a couple of hours early at a press event just to sign a doll belonging to a sick fan who couldn't be there at the scheduled time.
+George Takei once appeared a couple of hours early at a press event just to sign a doll belonging to a sick fan who couldn't be there at the scheduled time.
 His family was among the Japanese-Americans sent to internment camps during World War II, and for years he felt pressure to hide his sexuality.
 Yet the former "Star Trek" actor has emerged as a gay rights advocate and social media star without a trace of bitterness.

 "If you have spinach in your teeth, I will tell you," Tim Gunn told Us magazine—but he'll do it so nicely.
 That's not just the role he plays on "Project Runway."
 Before venturing into reality TV, he spent 25 years giving patience, understanding and kind but firm direction to students at New York's Parsons School of Design.
 "Deep down inside," says Gunn, the son of an FBI agent, "I'm a Jewish mother."